Jobs

 Interested and qualified candidates are encouraged to submit a cover letter, resumé, and four professional references: all three items should be submitted as a single pdf.
 Your cover letter should be no more than two pages long: it should describe why this post and organization are attractive to you, and what about you and your work would make you a strong leader of Women’s Studio Workshop.
 Materials should have the applicant’s name as part of each file name and must be submitted to [email protected].

 Once all applicant materials have been submitted online, applicants will receive confirmation of their submission via the email address provided in their application.
-Applications will be reviewed as they arrive; we expect to have preliminary results during the week of April 29.
+Applications will be reviewed as they arrive.
 For clarification on any of this information, please contact us at [email protected].

 DO YOU THINK THIS MIGHT BE YOU?